LeakDetectAI/AutoMLQuantILDetect/README.md

 python setup.py install
 ```

-## 📈 Fit an Active Learning Pipeline
+## 📈 Fit a Classifier to Estimate MI

-Fit an ALP on dataset with openmlid 31, using a random forest and margin sampling.
+Fit an ClassficationMIEstimator on a synthetic dataset, using a random forest and estimate mutual information using the log-loss and the accuracy of the learned model and compare it with the ground-truth mutual information.
 You can find similar example code snippets in
 **examples/**.

 ```python